edandersen/calendar-summary-spfx/README.md

 - Uses the OpenAI API to generate you a nice summary of your day
 - Streams the result to the screen

-The main logic for this code is in [this fiel](/src/webparts/calendarSummaryWebPart/components/CalendarSummaryWebPart.tsx)
+This web part was generated using the spfx yeoman template, and the main logic for this generation of the summary is in [CalendarSummaryWebPart.tsx](/src/webparts/calendarSummaryWebPart/components/CalendarSummaryWebPart.tsx).

 Examples of the results: